- Infant & Young Child Nutrition

-Complementary foods are any foods, whether manufactured or locally prepared, suitable as a complement to breast milk or infant formula, when either become insufficient to satisfy nutritional requirements of the infant.
+Complementary food refers to food, whether manufactured or locally prepared, suitable as a complement to breast milk or infant formula, when either become insufficient to satisfy nutritional requirements of the infant.

 At this age, the infant is developmentally ready to be introduced to other foods.
 Complementary foods are provided in incremental amounts as the infant transitions to consuming a variety of regular family foods.